ekonomia-tech/protocol-alpha/README.md

 To start the project, clone the repo to your local machine using the following CLI command:

-1. Clone the repo onto your local machine and install the submodules: `git clone --recurse-modules <repo link>`
+1. Clone the repo onto your local machine and install the submodules: `git clone --recursive <repo link>`

 2. Install forge on your machine if you do not have it already: `forge install`